NCI-CGR/cookiecutter-cgr-workflow/{{ cookiecutter.repo_name }}/README.md

 ## Testing

 Test cases are in the subfolder `.test`.
-They are automatically executed via continuous integration with [Github Actions](https://github.com/features/actions).
+They are automatically executed via continuous integration (TBD).